 Working with Electricity

-Never take electricity, electrical appliances or lighting units for granted.
+Never take electricity, electrical appliances, or lighting units for granted.
 Electrocution is the fifth leading cause of workplace death from injury.
 More than half of those deaths resulted from the use of defective equipment or not following safe procedures.
 The following guidelines will help you reduce the risk of electrical shock.

 • Before leaving the Cage or rental house with electrical equipment, examine all cables for breaks or cuts in the insulation.
 Do the same with cables on production stages prior to connecting power.
 Never use damaged cables.